7 must-try local Ibiza dishes on your food tour in Ibiza

 The ultimate food tour in Ibiza: 7 local dishes you need to try

 Ibiza’s food scene is one of the island’s biggest hidden treasures.
 Beyond the beach clubs and nightlife, there’s a rich culinary story rooted in fishermen, farmers, and centuries of Mediterranean tradition.
+For anyone exploring the Balearic Islands, Ibiza’s culinary experiences offer a contrast to Mallorca’s markets and tapas culture, making it a must-visit for food lovers.

 (And yes, several of these feature on our self-guided Ibiza food tour route… so you can eat your way through the island at your own pace.)